ppsilv/CoolrunnerII/README.md

       the recorder on the parallel port that we are not using. * Now click on the xc8572xl icon and the menu should appear in the iMPACT Processes box, including the PROGRAM option.
 * Program the chip by clicking on the Program option.

-Done, if everything went well, you will see the following text in the console:
+When done, if everything went well, you will see the following text messages in the console:

-Final messages

      '1': Erasing device...
      '1': Erasure completed successfully.
      '1': Programming device...